Mark Addy (oarsman)

-Mark Anthony Addy AM (1840 – 9 June 1890) was a publican and champion oarsman, from Manchester, England, who was awarded the Albert Medal (AM), and a number of other honours, for the rescue of over 50 people from the then highly polluted River Irwell in the 19th century.
+Mark Anthony Addy AM (c.
+1840 – 9 June 1890) was a publican and champion oarsman, from Manchester, England, who was awarded the Albert Medal (AM), and a number of other honours, for the rescue of over 50 people from the then highly-polluted River Irwell in the 19th century.
 The Albert Medal was later superseded by the George Cross as the highest civilian or non-combat gallantry award in the British honours system.

 Early life

-Addy was born in 1838 at 2, Stage Buildings, The Parsonage, an Italianate-style tenement on the banks of the River Irwell near Blackfriars Bridge in Manchester, Lancashire.
-His father was a boatman, who was born in County Clare, Ireland named Mark Antoni Addy (1801-1865), while his mother was a woman from Suffolk named Elizabeth Brown.
-Mark was one of the younger children, he was his parents 8th child.
+Mark Addy was born around 1840 at 2 Stage Buildings, The Parsonage, an Italianate-style tenement on the banks of the River Irwell near Blackfriars Bridge in Manchester, Lancashire.
+His father was a boatman, who was born in County Clare, Ireland named Mark Antoni Addy (1801–1865), while his mother was from Suffolk named Elizabeth Brown.
+Addy was one of the younger children; he was his parents' eighth child.
 The others being Henry, Joseph (who died as a child), Richard, Julia, Mary, Catharine, and Joseph.
-Young Mark assisted his father with the family boat-hire business on the river.
-At the age of 13, Addy, rescued one of his friends, John Booth, who had fallen into the Irwell, which ran along the side of his house.
-Although Mark was himself unable to swim he effected the rescue by wading out up to his chin and pulling the lad ashore.
-The same boy was rescued by Addy some time later, when he fell into a pool of deep water, but this time Mark floated out on a plank to rescue him.
+Addy assisted his father with the family boat-hire business on the river.
+At the age of 13, Addy rescued one of his friends, John Booth, who had fallen into the Irwell, which ran along the side of his house.
+Although Addy was himself unable to swim he effected the rescue by wading out up to his chin and pulled the boy ashore.
+The same boy was rescued by Addy some time later, when he fell into a pool of deep water, but this time Addy floated out on a plank to rescue him.